DanielJBailey/FreeCodeCamp--Algorithm-Solutions/README.md

 Return the factorial of the provided integer.
 If the integer is represented with the letter n, a factorial is the product of all positive integers less than or equal to n.
 Factorials are often represented with the shorthand notation n!

+## 4.Find the Longest Word in a String
+Return the length of the longest word in the provided sentence.
+Your response should be a number.